Your mind changes when you know that you’re going to be a parent

 As soon as you see that positive stripe on your home pregnancy kit, hear that first heartbeat, and see that first ultrasound, your brain warps and twists – and most likely yelps a bit – as it starts to grasp at the concept of “Your New Family”.

 Impending baby = talking to others with children

-With a child on the way, Janet and I started talking to other couples with children.
-More importantly: we started to listen to them.
-(And no we never – ever – did before).
+With a child on the way, we started talking to other couples with children.
+More importantly: we started to listen to them!

 We discovered a funny thing: parents want what’s best for their child (who knew?).
 This included being exposed to literature at an early age, in the English language.